Probate Solicitors Cardiff - Estate Administration | Berry Smith

 Our services include:

-• Advising on the terms of the Will
+• Advising on the terms of a will

-• Collecting in the assets of the estate, or transferring them to beneficiaries or trustees (as appropriate)
+• Collecting estate assets and transferring them to beneficiaries or trustees

-Where an estate includes property that needs to be transferred or sold, our conveyancing solicitors in Cardiff can assist with the legal process.
-Contact our experts for further support.
+Where an estate includes property that needs to be transferred or sold, our conveyancing solicitors can assist with the legal process.

 What are the costs involved in instructing us to act in the administration of an estate where a Grant of Representation (Grant of Probate/Grant of Letters of Administration) is required?

-Where we have been instructed in the administration of an estate of someone who has died and a Grant of Representation is required, our services involve the following:
+Where a Grant of Representation is required, our services typically include the following:

-• collate information and advise on inheritance tax implications (if any)
+• Collating estate information and advising on inheritance tax implications

-• advise or arrange the payment of inheritance tax (if any)
+• Advising on or arranging payment of inheritance tax (if applicable)

-• prepare the documents necessary for an application to the Probate Registry and submit the application
+• Preparing and submitting the probate application to the Probate Registry

-• preparing and submitting any necessary tax return for the administration period
+• Preparing tax returns for the administration period

 Value of the estateOur Fees